Emilio specializes in commercial and investor-state arbitration, with a particular focus on disputes linked to Latin America.

 Emilio’s areas of special expertise include the application of the CISG and the analysis of complex issues of quantum.

-In addition to his counsel work, Emilio acts as secretary to arbitral tribunals in both commercial and investor-state cases (including in ICSID arbitral and annulment proceedings).
+In addition to his counsel work, Emilio acts as secretary or assistant to arbitral tribunals in both commercial and investor-state cases (including in ICSID arbitral and annulment proceedings).

 Emilio graduated summa cum laude from the University of Milan school of law (2011) and holds and LL.M. from NYU (2013), where he was graduate editor of the NYU Journal of Law & Business and research assistant to Professor Franco Ferrari.
 He also earned a Ph.D. from the University of Milan (2018) with a dissertation on security for costs in international commercial arbitration.
 During his doctoral studies, Emilio served as research assistant to Professor Jan Kleinheisterkamp at the London School of Economics and Political Science.